k8ieone/NetBoard/README.md

 You don't need to have PHP, just a browser with JavaScript enabled.

 ## Basic configuration
-The servers and server groups are configured in `config.js`.
+The servers and server groups are configured in `storage/config.js`.
+Copy the sample config file `config.js.example` to `storage/config.js` to get started!
 There's an array called *groups*.
 This array contains groups.
 Each *group* is an object and contains 2 variables:
 1. `groupName` - a string that will be displayed on the page (can be any valid string)